 Purpose of RISLI

-- set and ensure adherence to standards for the provision of Irish Sign Language by public bodies
+- Set the standards for the provision of Irish Sign Language interpreting that all public bodies require.

-- promote social inclusion of Irish Sign Language users including access to public bodies
+- Promote social inclusion of Irish Sign Language users by supporting the use of registered interpreters including access to public bodies.

 Values to be advanced

 - Social inclusion and access for Deaf sign language users

 - Quality within sign language interpreting

 - Availability of sign language interpreting in Ireland

 - Support for service providers, particularly public services to facilitate the use of sign language interpreting services

 - Promote the integrity of ISL interpreting in the public interest.